chainstack/docs/docs/tutorials/food-supply-temperature-control-on-quorum.md

 # Food supply temperature control on Quorum

-In this tutorial, you will:
+In this tutorial you will:

 * Create a contract for public transactions, deploy it on your [Quorum](/blockchains/quorum) network, and run a public transaction.
 * Create a contract for private transactions, deploy it on your Quorum network, and run a private transaction.